arkdavy/LAMMPS/README.md

 ## Performance

+### System of study
+is a system of 55296 particles interacting via the Lennard-Jones potential.

 ### Avoid node exclusive usage
-Due to not yet clear reasons, the exclusive usage of nodes gives worse performance on Sulis for newer `foss-*` toolchains.
+Due to not yet clear reasons, the exclusive usage at partial occupation of nodes gives worse performance on Sulis for newer `foss-*` toolchains.
 Therefore, one should run on as much cores as requested from Slurm.
 To see the effect, compare plots with  `*shared*` pattern in the file name inside the `./performance/pictures` directory, with ones without (i.e., exclusive node usage) the pattern.
 In the pictures below, legend contain numbers in the brackets, which is timing of the first (left-most) data point and the last (right-most) data point.

 ### OPT package
 All toolchains perform similarly with when using `OPT` package.